kramsretlow/Autologistic.jl/docs/src/Examples.md

   analysis of correlated binary responses when the graph is small enough to permit computation of the normalizing constant.
 * [Spatial Binary Regression](@ref) shows how to use the package for autologistic regression analysis for larger, spatially-referenced graphs.
+In this case pseudolikelihood is used for estimation, and a (possibly parallelized) parametric bootstrap is used for inference.

 ## An Ising Model